pi-star-2025/pi_star/mountain_breath.md

 There are then nested mountains, from ranges, and ranges coming together and from stories on these mountains, which help define the "human experience" going up into the ethers.

+Ancient aliens tricked the mind of God into thinking pyramids were mountains, and used colorful parallels to get power to trap humans in a more animalistic dimmed experience.
+We might call it a "lower" experience.

+To this day, there were curses based on ancient pyramids.

+There are gods we can reference from important mountains, who impacted the politics of the ethers.

+Ultimately, they can all be understood by understanding they get power from how strongly they stand for 8/5.
+Maybe how colorfully as well.